-As a rapidly growing economy , Vietnam is uniquely positioned to lead the transition of its industrial sector towards a greener and more sustainable future.
+As a rapidly growing economy , Vietnam is uniquely positioned to lead the transition to a greener and more sustainable industrial sector.
 However, the challenges of the transition are not small.

 Geopolitical advantages are making Vietnam an important hub of regional and global supply chains.

-With its location near China - the world 's manufacturing center, and being an important member of the ASEAN Economic Community (AEC), Vietnam has many conditions to attract and promote continuous growth in foreign direct investment (FDI), especially in the manufacturing sector.
+With its location near China - the world 's manufacturing center, and being an important member of the ASEAN Economic Community (AEC), Vietnam has many conditions to attract and promote continuous growth in foreign direct investment (FDI) flows, especially in the manufacturing sector.

 However, this growth is accompanied by an urgent need to comply with global sustainability standards, including those from the European Union (EU) - one of Vietnam's important export markets.

-Among them, the introduction of the Corporate Sustainability Reporting Directive (CSRD, effective in fiscal year 2024) marks a significant change in the green transformation process by requiring companies to fully and in detail disclose activities related to environmental, social and governance (ESG) sustainability.
+Among them, it is necessary to mention the birth of the Corporate Sustainability Reporting Directive (CSRD, effective in fiscal year 2024).
+CSRD marks a significant change in the green transformation process when it requires companies to fully and detailedly disclose activities related to environmental, social and governance (ESG) sustainability.

 Next, the EU's Carbon Border Adjustment Mechanism (CBAM), which comes into effect in 2026, imposes a carbon tax on imports based on their emission intensity, which will affect many of Vietnam's exports such as iron, steel, aluminum, cement and fertilizer.